DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-30-add-a-new-referee.md

 ### Use a token and link directly to a form without sign in

 Behaves in a similar way to the request reference link we send to referees.
 There's no sign in required.
 But this is more complex to build than deep linking (see below).
-If the link with a token fails (maybe the token is invalidated somehow) then it's difficult for the user to recover.
+If the link with a token fails (maybe the token is invalidated somehow) then it's difficult for the user to recover (they would need to contact support and request a new link, or try to find the form after logging in).

 ### Make it a deep link to a part of the application